 Jeppe Arcade

 This three-storey arcade dates back to 1896 and was designed by Robert Lockhart McCowat in the Neo-Queen Anne and English Renaissance style.
-Like the ‘Old Arcade’, it also incorporated cast-iron pieces form the MacFarlane company.
+Like the ‘Old Arcade’, it also incorporated cast-iron pieces from the MacFarlane company.
 The upper floors served as offices for the Ford & Jeppe Estate Company as well as for Sir Abe Bailey and his secretary, Herbert Latilla.
 Bailey, who amongst his many mining and horse racing interests, was also involved with the Ford & Jeppe Company.

 The arcade linked Commissioner Street to Fox Street between Rissik & Joubert Streets.
 It was demolished to make way for the CNA Building which was completed in 1935.